 Lizards are great pets to keep, and it’s always fun to purchase a baby lizard, but you need to know what baby lizards drink and eat.

-If you’re planning on purchasing yourself a baby lizard, it’s essential to do adequate research to guarantee you’re ready to provide for all its needs.
+If you’re planning to purchase yourself a baby lizard, it’s essential to do adequate research to guarantee that you’re ready to provide for all its needs.